 The friendly greeters you can spot at any Walmart location were originally put in place to deter shoplifters.
 In 1980, the manager of a Walmart in Louisiana was trying to figure out how to reduce theft, so he hired a woman to stand by the front door and greet customers, which would also intimidate potential shoplifters.
 When founder Sam Walton visited the store, he instituted it as company policy across every Walmart in the nation.
 Reducing the theft allows Walmart to keep its prices low for its customers.

-It's called the "first night effect," and it's because one side of your brain remains active in order to react to potential dangers in a novel environment.
-The left side of your brain stays more awake ("on guard") for the first night in an unfamiliar place, so you're kind of sleeping with one eye open—in a way.
-Next, check out these 30 Crazy Useful Facts You've Never Heard Before.
+It's called the "first night effect," according to a 2016 study published in Current Biology, and it's because one side of your brain remains active in order to react to potential dangers in a novel environment.
+The left side of your brain stays more awake for the first night in an unfamiliar place, so you're kind of sleeping with one eye open—in a way.

 It was originally believed that sharks don't sleep because they always need to stay moving in order for oxygen-rich water to flow through their gills, which is how they breathe.
-However, that theory was disproved when scientists observed how sharks are able to float around the bottom of the ocean, so that the water flows freely over their gills.
+However, that theory was disproved when scientists observed how sharks are able to lay still on the ocean floor.

-What we have learned, though, is that sharks don't "sleep" the way humans "sleep;" there's never a point where a shark's brain enters rest.
+What we have learned, though, is that sharks don't "sleep" the way humans "sleep."
+There's never a point where a shark's brain enters rest.
 Similar to how we stay partially awake during "first night" sleep, sharks' brains just take breaks.
-Maybe that's why they always want to bite things—they must be cranky from never getting a good night's sleep!
-And for more fascinating trivia about the rulers of the sea, don't miss these 50 Shocking Facts About Sharks.

 In fact, they were actually influenced more by Japan than China.
 They were born in the 1900s in California, and though their specific inventor is unknown, it has been determined that they were based on Japanese senbei: rice crackers.
 It's believed that they were first served in Hagiwara Japanese Tea Garden, in San Francisco, with small thank-you notes inside for patrons, rather than fortunes.

 Around the same time, David Jung and his brother-in-law, Lester Soo Hoo immigrated to Los Angeles.
 There, they founded Hong Kong Noodle Company, and began passing out the same style cookies with inspiring scriptures.
 It's still not crystal clear who is responsible, but general consensus posits that they were born in the Japanese Tea Garden.
-You won't find restaurants in China handing out fortune cookies (unless you find yourself in an Americanized eatery), while, in Japan, omikuji-senbei (rice crackers with fortunes inside) have been a delicacy since the 19th century.
+You won't find restaurants in China handing out fortune cookies—unless you find yourself in an Americanized eatery—but, in Japan, omikuji-senbei (rice crackers with fortunes inside) have been a delicacy since the 19th century.

 As the saying goes, "Intelligence is knowing a tomato is a fruit; wisdom is knowing not to put it in a fruit salad."
 Well, apparently intelligence is also a way to squeeze a bit more tax money out of taxpayers.

-In 1893, the U.S. Supreme Court declared them a vegetable for taxation purposes in the case of Nix v.
+In 1893, according to story from NPR, the U.S. Supreme Court declared them a vegetable for taxation purposes in the case of Nix v.
 Hedden.
 Nix, a produce company, wanted to declare the tomato a fruit—based on its actual biological classification, in addition to the lower tax rate that fruits carried—while Hedden, a New York tax collector, argued it should be declared a vegetable—based on its practical use as a vegetable, in addition to the additional tax he could collect as a result of the higher tax rate for vegetables.
-The Court ruled that the tomato was commonly known was a vegetable, and should be taxed as such.
+The ruling was that the tomato was commonly known was a vegetable, and should be taxed as such.

-If you live in California or know a few people who do, that's because a large portion of the U.S. population calls the West Coast state home.
+If you live in California or know a few people who do, that's because a large portion of the U.S. population calls the Golden State home.
 In fact, one out of every eight residents in the country lives in California and that number continues to rise, according to the Public Policy Institute of California.
 By 2050, the state's population is expected to reach 50 million people.
 To put that in perspective, in 2019, there are 327.2 million people in America.

 Well, this one's kind of in the name.
-The first "hoops" were those orange crate baskets drilled to a wooden panel in 1891 at the YMCA.
-In the 1900s, the crate was replaced with a metal hoop and netting, but the netting was sewn at the bottom.
+The first "hoops" were peach baskets drilled to a wooden panel in 1891 at the YMCA.
+In the 1900s, they were replaced with a metal hoop and netting, but the netting was sewn at the bottom.
 It wasn't until 15 years after the sport was invented that someone had the idea to cut the bottom of the netting, so that the ball wouldn't have to be manually retrieved every time someone made a shot.

-Paternal DNA may also play a role: at any given time, pregnant sharks can have two to three different DNAs in their embryos (meaning 2-3 different fathers); scientists have hypothesized that the male sharks attack and eat the other ones that are not of the same genetic makeup as they are.
-And for more terrifying beasts from the depths, meet these 20 Sea Creatures More Dangerous Than Sharks.
+Paternal DNA may also play a role.
+At any given time, pregnant sharks can have two to three different DNAs in their embryos—meaning 2-3 different fathers—and scientists have hypothesized that the male sharks attack and eat the other ones that are not of the same genetic makeup as they are.

 Beauty and the Beast was based on a French author's story published in 1740 that aimed to romanticize arranged marriages.
 In the story, a wealthy family with six children loses all its riches.
-Through certain events, one of the girls (Beauty, the youngest, is the one chosen) must be promised to the Beast in an arranged marriage—not romantic at all.
+Through certain events, one of the girls—Beauty, the youngest—is promised to the Beast in an arranged marriage, which is not very romantic at all.
 The story ends happily, the same way it does as it is known now, where Beauty finally agrees to marry the Beast, and Prince Charming is revealed.

 The sound you hear is actually created by your middle finger hitting against your palm, not your thumb rubbing against your index finger.
 Point this out to your friends in any conversation and you'll receive snaps for being clever.

-Pigeon Poop Was Once the Property of the British Crown
+Pigeon feces was once the property of the British Crown.

 Though they look like they're floating out in front of your eye, they're actually inside of it.
 The squiggles and dots you see are the shadows that floaters cast on the retina, which is the layer on the back of your eye that senses light.
 The eye floaters are small clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
 Sometimes they're harmless, a normal part of the aging process, but sometimes they're a sign of a retina tear.
 If you start seeing them show up randomly or excessively, make an appointment with your optometrist, stat.